 Basis Internal Sources External Sources 1.
-Meaning It involves search of candidates from within the organization finding candidates 2.
+Meaning It involves search of candidates from within the organization It involves finding candidates from outside the organization 2.
 Economy This process is cheaper.
-It does not involve any costs of contracting the external sources. costly as vacancies have to be 3.
-Motivation The existing staff members are motivated to improve their performance. feel dissatisfied if
+It does not involve any costs of contracting the external sources. costly as vacancies 3.
+Motivation The existing staff members are motivated to improve their performance.
+The workers feel dissatisfied if external sources are used.